polyankaglade/DH-project-2/README.md

 Transform places to coordinates| not needed
 Some data managment| 250 lines, selected randomly Create a map in ArcGis| couple different versions
-Do some dEsIgN| user VS analisys
+Do some dEsIgN| user VS analysis
 Fill in all the info|

 ## What does the map show?